Students walking on the Brooklyn Bridge,

 Course Descriptions

-The Pre-Academic Program is a 12-week (Summer) or 14-week (Spring/Fall) per level program.
+The Academic Program is a 6-week (Summer I only), 12-week (full Summer), 7-week (Spring I/Fall I only) or 14-week (full Spring/Fall) per level program.
 This program is taken by students planning to study at the undergraduate and graduate levels.
-This program is delivered online in Fall 2020.

 • Learn the critical thinking, research, and writing skills needed in an American university.
 Work on research projects on a topic that you choose.

 • Learn and practice skills for group discussions and class presentations.
-Work on real graduate projects, and use your new skill to organize, research, and deliver professional presentations.
+Work on real graduate projects, and use your new skills to organize, research, and deliver professional presentations.

-• Improve reading, writing and critical thinking skills necessary for success in an American University.
+• Improve reading, writing and critical thinking skills necessary for success in a U.S. University.
 The focus of this course is on reading and high order critical thinking skills (analysis, synthesis, interpretation, evaluation, and application) with a minor emphasis on writing as a measure of assessment.

 • Gain insight into American culture, practice and acquire English by viewing and analyzing different genres of film and other audio-visual based media.
 You will use learning strategies and methods to gain insight into cultural norms in the United States, acquire vocabulary, practice pronunciation, listen more attentively, engage in discussion and write reviews.